merepapa/DataUploadToIPFS/README.md

 node server.js
 ```

 After doing these step go to public folder and open `index.html` to upload data to the IPFS program
+to see the files that have been uploaded you can open `server.html` too see the list of files.